kedacore/keda-docs/content/docs/2.9/scalers/gcp-pub-sub.md

 The `credentialsFromEnv` property maps to the name of an environment variable in the scale target (`scaleTargetRef`) that contains the service account credentials (JSON).
 KEDA will use those to connect to Google Cloud Platform and collect the required stack driver metrics in order to read the number of messages in the Pub/Sub subscription.

 - `activationValue` - Target value for activating the scaler.
-Learn more about activation [here](./../concepts/scaling-deployments.md#activating-and-scaling-thresholds).(Default: `0`, Optional)
+Learn more about activation [here](./../concepts/scaling-deployments.md#activating-and-scaling-thresholds).(Default: `0`, Optional, This value can be a float)

 `subscriptionName` defines the subscription that should be monitored.
 You can use different formulas: